Engin-Boot/pong-stage-Logan111/Stage0/Player_information.md

   Then the player gets registered

-### Scenario: Rename a  plyer
+### Scenario: how to rename a player

-  Given the game is launched and the player had already registered When the player press "Rename"
+  Given the game is launched and player had already registered

+  When the player press "Rename" option

-  Then the player is able to rename
+  Then the palyer is able to rename

-### Scenario: To view statistics
+### Scenario: how to view player stats

-  Given the game is launched and player is interested to see his stats
+  Given the game is aunched and player is interested to see his stats

-  When the player press "View Stats"
+  When the player press "View stats" ption

   Then the player is able to view his last 10 matches results